 The southern red-backed salamander is a small, dark, slender salamander with a long, rounded tail.
-A distinct, narrow, red or orange mid-dorsal stripe with saw-toothed edges that correspond with the riblike costal grooves is usually present, though some specimens lack the red dorsal stripe altogether.
-Also, very unusual individuals with either a gray or white stripe have been reported.
+It has a distinct, narrow, red or orange stripe along the back that has saw-toothed edges; these zigzags correspond with the riblike costal grooves.
+Note that some specimens lack the red dorsal stripe altogether, and in some rare individuals, the stripe may be gray or white.
 The sides are brownish gray with some red pigment.
-The belly is covered with gray mottling.
+The belly is mottled with gray.
 There are 18 or 19 costal grooves (vertical grooves on the sides of the body).

-Similar species: The two species of red-backed salamanders (southern red-backed salamander and Ozark zigzag salamander, P. angusticlavius) that occur in Missouri may be easily confused.
+Similar species: The southern red-backed salamander is easily confused with the Ozark zigzag salamander (P. angusticlavius).
 The dorsal stripe of the Ozark zigzag salamander is usually very thin (less than one-third of the width of the body), may be broken up into lobes, and is always widest near the hind limbs.
-Its range overlaps but is generally southwest of the range of the southern red-backed salamander’s.
+Its range overlaps with but is generally southwest of the range of the southern red-backed salamander.
 Despite the overlap in range, the possibility of them hybridizing is remote.

 Adult length: 3–4 inches; occasionally to 4¼ inches.